Irvingia gabonensis

 Irvingia gabonensis as it relates to Weight Loss in Health report: Why Some People Don't Lose Weight With Exercise: The Role of Genetics

 Irvingia gabonensis, also known as African mango or wild mango, is a fruit native to West Africa.
-It has gained popularity in the weight loss industry due to its potential benefits for promoting weight loss and improving overall health.
+It has gained popularity in the weight loss industry due to its potential benefits for supporting weight loss and improving overall health.

 Weight Loss Benefits of Irvingia Gabonensis: